lifelong-learning-systems/tella/README.md

 For Developers
 ----------------
-To install with development requirements in editable mode:
+To install tella in editable mode with our development requirements:
 ```
 pip install -e .[dev]
 ```